-The 2017 EITI Report notes that information about production values lisaggregated by commodity is currently not publicly available.
-Therefore, for oil, natural gas and coal, the provided estimates based on the average weighted prices during 2017 (p.115).
-It the same time, the ndependent Administrator used the information provided by reporting companies for estimation of companies for iron, nanganese and titanium pres (pp.116-117).
+on the average weighted

+prices during 2017 (p.115).

+At the same time, the

+Independent Administrator

+used the information

+provided by reporting

+companies for estimation of

+production values for iron,

+manganese and titanium

+ores (pp.116-117).

 Requirement 4: Revenue collection